CoreyNack/Stroop_Squared_in_PsychoPy/README.md

 Journal of Experimental Psychology: General, 152(8), 2369–2402. https://doi.org/10.1037/xge0001408

-, Who should also be cited.
+, who should also be cited.